jeffknupp/blog/in_progress/web-frameworks.md

-# Step 0

-Web applications frameworks, or just "web frameworks", are the de facto way to build web-enabled applications.
-From simple blogs to complex AJAX-y applications, every application on the web was created by writing code.
-I've recently found that many developers interested in learning a web framework like Flask or Django don't really understand what a web framework *is*, their purpose, and how they work.
+Web applications frameworks, or simply "web frameworks", are the de facto way to build web-enabled applications.
+From simple blogs to complex AJAX-rich applications, every page on the web was created by writing code.
+I've recently found that many developers interested in learning a web framework like Flask or Django don't really understand what a web framework *is*, what their purpose is, or how they work.
 In this article, I'll explore the oft-overlooked topic of web framework fundamentals.
-By the end of the article, you should have a solid foundation which will make it far easier to learn *any* web framework.
+By the end of the article, you should have a solid foundation which will make it far easier to learn a new web framework and make an informed decision regarding which framework to use.

 ## How The Web Works